Dairy cows role in sustainable farming

 Grassland like this – which is not ploughed frequently and uses livestock in its natural role of grazing - tends to have higher levels of soil organic matter and supports a wide range of wildlife, whilst building soil carbon and fertility and providing food for soil life like worms.
 All these measures to improve soil health make soils less at risk of erosion and more able to absorb carbon from the atmosphere.
 By farming in this way, dairy cows are part of a system that helps to tackle climate change.

-But farmers need support to adopt these methods and it is essential that the upcoming Agriculture Bill rewards farmers who are working towards environmental benefits and places nature friendly, ‘agroecological’ farming principles at the centre of the bill.
+With Environmental Land Management schemes and public money for public goods rewarding farmers who are working towards environmental benefits ‘agroecological’ farming principles are firmly at the centre of agricultural policy.
 Agroecological systems, like organic, follow environmental principles first and use inputs like pesticides last, allowing for a more diverse range of insects and birds to thrive.
 The average 50% more wildlife found on organic farms shows how great agroecological systems can be for biodiversity.

 A recent report produced by French think tank IDDRi - Ten Years of Agroecology in Europe - found that despite producing lower yields, these farming systems can feed our population healthily, whilst radically reducing greenhouse gases.
 The report does highlight the need to shift to healthier, more sustainable diets, with less crops grown for animals and more fruit and veg production, but it also shows a true alternative to industrial farming exists.
 And it’s clear that grass-fed, extensive meat and dairy systems play a vital role in sustainable agriculture.